torognes/vsearch/README.md

 VSEARCH will automatically check whether these libraries are available and load them dynamically.

-On Windows these libraries are called zlib1.dll and bz2.dll.
+On Windows these libraries are called zlib1.dll and libbz2.dll.
+These DLL's are included with the released distribution of vsearch 2.27.0 and later.

-Unfortunately, VSEARCH will not work properly with all the different variants of the `zlib1.dll` file on Windows.
-One that works well is provided by the MinGW-w64 project and is found in the `bin` folder within the [zlib-1.2.5-bin-x64.zip](https://sourceforge.net/projects/mingw-w64/files/External%20binary%20packages%20%28Win64%20hosted%29/Binaries%20%2864-bit%29/zlib-1.2.5-bin-x64.zip) archive available on SourceForge.
-The MD5 of the `zlib1.dll` file should be `0f67ee0b965d3d29388c238aebcf60bc`.

 To create the PDF file with the manual the ps2pdf tool is required.
 It is part of the ghostscript package.